And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 They are just relying on the fact that single women, for whatever reason, tend to vote Democrat when they vote at all.

-So the titillation here is to is to get them to uh to vote.
+So the titillation here is to get them to vote.

 But regardless, whatever you think of this, you have to conclude that the Democrats are still afraid to use issues to inspire people to get out and vote.